 Find More Elk by Finding Elk Habitat

 ElkTracker™ Maps are, quite simply, the best elk hunting maps ever offered for the state of Colorado.
 Period.
 Now I am not going to try to convince you that if you use my maps you are guaranteed to see more elk.
 However, I will guarantee that the areas I depict on the maps are the most likely areas where you will find elk once the hunting pressure starts.
 That is because these maps show in detail the areas that have the three things elk need to survive a hunting season—Forage, Cover, and Water—and the elk know where these areas are located.
 In short, the ElkTracker ™ Map series were designed for Colorado elk hunting and give you the detailed information you need for success in the field by showing you where you should be concentrating your efforts while you are hunting by showing you where the quality elk habitat is located.

 You are probably asking yourself “What makes ElkTracker™ Maps so different from other maps”?
-Well, they show you exactly where the more than 6,000 prime elk hunting areas or “Elk Hot Spots” are located as well as elk security habitat and primary forage areas for almost all of western Colorado.
+Well, they show you exactly where the more than 6,000 prime elk hunting areas or “Elk Hot Spots” are located as well as elk security habitat and primary forage areas for almost all of Colorado west of Interstate 25.
 They also depict elk ranges and concentration areas, elk migratory routes and corridors, public/private land ownership, wilderness area boundaries, and USFS roads and trails open to the public.
 While it is true that you can find some of this information on other maps that are currently available, you will not find it all contained on one easy to read map centered on your area of choice at the level of detail offered on my maps.
 To find out more about these features and what they represent on the maps, follow the link to How to use the Maps.